WolframResearch/WolframClientForPython/docs/intro.rst

 .. _ref-deployAPI:

-Deploy Wolfram Language API
+Deploy a Wolfram Language API
 ++++++++++++++++++++++++++++++

-From the Wolfram Language, it is possible to deploy arbitrary code and to expose it through an API.
+From the Wolfram Language, it is possible to deploy arbitrary code and expose it through an API.

 Using the Wolfram Language, connect to the Wolfram Cloud using your Wolfram ID and password: